Money Talks

 Starting conversations about money in the G21 region

-A partnership between the Give Where You Live Foundation and Geelong Community Foundation to increase understanding and use of available resources and assistance that can assist in building financial capability – for both the community sector and clients.
+Money Talks was a collective response to building financial capability for vulnerable and marginalised populations in the G21 region.
+A partnership between the Give Where You Live Foundation and Geelong Community Foundation, Money Talks aims to increase understanding and use of available resources and assistance that can assist in building financial capability – for both the community sector and clients.

-The project has worked collaboratively with key emergency relief and financial counselling services in the region to better understand the triggers to financial stress / vulnerability to map existing resources and to support the following key projects which assist with increasing awareness and understanding.
+The project worked collaboratively with key emergency relief and financial counselling services in the region to better understand the triggers to financial stress/vulnerability, to map existing resources and to support projects which assist with increasing awareness and understanding.

 Money Talks